tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-Once per day, you can use this talent twice in the same battle.
+Once per full recovery, you can use this talent twice in the same battle.

 #### Champion Feat